mellineprado/quote-editor/README.md

 ## Single-Page Reactive Quote Editor using Turbo

 ### Overview
 This project is a single-page reactive quote editor built using Turbo, a Ruby on Rails framework that facilitates building interactive and responsive web applications.
-With this quote editor, users can create, edit, and manage their favorite quotes in real-time.
-- Based on  tutorial [HotRails](https://www.hotrails.dev/turbo-rails) - Turbo Rails Tutorial.
+Based on  tutorial [HotRails](https://www.hotrails.dev/turbo-rails) - Turbo Rails Tutorial.

 ### Features